-We will keep an attendance register and place all pupils onto this register.
+We will keep an attendance register and place all pupils onto this register using Edulink and SIMS.

 We will take our attendance register at the start of each morning session of the school day and once during each afternoon session.
 It will mark whether every pupil is: